 Know Before You Go

 The Pender Islands are a rural, close-knit community in the heart of the Salish Sea, where a little planning goes a long way.
-This guide covers the essentials to help you prepare for your visit.
+Services are limited, distances can take longer than expected, and things move at a different pace.
+This guide covers the essentials to help you prepare, settle in, and make the most of your time here.

 Pender Island is accessible by BC Ferries, private boat, water taxi, and seaplane.
 Regular ferry service connects the island to Swartz Bay (Victoria), Tsawwassen (Vancouver area), and nearby Gulf Islands, while marinas and anchorages make Pender a popular destination for boaters.
 A seasonal Canada Border Services Agency office at Bedwell Harbour provides clearance for foreign vessels arriving by sea.